ZenoNex/Gyroidic-Sparse-Covariance-Flux-Reasoner/docs/MATHEMATICAL_DETAILS.md

 $$W = \int (H^2 - K)\,dA$$

 Measures deviation from a minimal surface (gyroid).
 Computed as an L2 norm proxy of the state field.
-Used to **drive** Ricci flow, not to minimize via Adam.
+Used to **drive** Ricci flow, not to minimize via Adamm.